-This article provides a guide for parents of current Primary School children who may be considering home tuition to support their learning.
+This article provides a guide for parents who want to have a better understanding of the current Primary School National Curriculum

 The Primary Years